 There was a general interest by the government in the presence of the UN, yet living under a military regime brought some changes to Jørn’s life.

 “My phone was tapped.
 I was under surveillance both privately and at work.
 There was a curfew from 11 pm to 4 am,” he tells.

 Even though life in Myanmar was a step back in time in terms of privacy, Jørn and his wife adapted to the situation.

-Whenever Jørn had a meeting in Bangkok he would bring shopping lists so he could bring back whatever wasn’t available in Myanmar.
+Whenever Jørn had a meeting in Bangkok he was loaded with shopping lists so he could bring back whatever wasn’t available in Myanmar.

 “Life was simple,” he says.

 There was no entertainment, so dinners and receptions in the diplomatic community made for a social life.
 And the weekend schedule almost became a ritual.

 Friday, they went to Yangon Sailing Club, a relic from the British colonial period.
 Saturday, to the American Club and on Sunday, they went to the Australian Club.
 At the American Club they would watch the news from the previous week that had been flown in on video tapes as diplomatic post.

 “It was a very special life,” Jørn says.